amoghsawant17/5G_Impact_Analysis/README.md

 ### Task List
 You are a data analyst who has been provided with sample data to work on the following tasks.
 - Create the comparison report based on the mock-up provided.
-Please note the mock-up is created by a business user who has minimal idea about dashboarding.
+Please note the mock-up is created by a business user who has a minimal idea about dashboarding.
 Hence, you need to represent the insights in a much better way.
 - The target audience of this dashboard is top-level management - hence the dashboard should be self-explanatory and easy to understand.
 - Create relevant insights not provided in the metric list/mock-up dashboard to support the cause.